 There are enterprising students who manage to juggle a job with academia, while putting aside a buffer of savings.
 The question is, how?

-If you are a student or a recent graduate, who’s lived or living away from the comfort of the family abode, chances are you’ve eaten baked beans on toast or tinned soup for several days straight at some point.
-Let’s face it, there are only so many hours during which you can work and still maintain good grades.
-Once you’ve taken out rent, bills, food and put aside a tiny bit for entertainment and clothing, there’s little dough left.
-That’s the last thing you need to be worrying about when you’re meant to be head down, bum up studying.
-On the flip side, there are enterprising students who manage to juggle a job with academia, while putting aside a buffer of savings.
-The question is, how?
+If you are a student, who’s lived or living away from the comfort of the family abode, chances are you’ve eaten baked beans on toast or tinned soup for several days straight at some point.
+Once you’ve taken out rent, bills, food and put aside a tiny bit for entertainment and clothing, there’s often little left over.

 10 tips for stretching your hard earned cash